To these ends, the NCC combines the resources

 The NCC programs are focused mainly on the preservation of caves and karst.
 Outreach includes education in schools and local communities, establishment of park spaces on karstlands, and educational messages about the significance of groundwater pollution on this sensitive underground ecosystem.

-NCC members assist in the exploration, survey, and protection of these natural resources, and keep them safe so you can explore them yourself.
+NCC members assist in the exploration, survey, and protection of these natural resources, and manage them so you can explore them yourself.

 Joining the NCC costs as little as $15 per year — just over 4¢ per day — and even less if you're a student.
-Membership dues are tax-deductible and can be earmarked for an NCC project of your choice.
+Membership dues are tax-deductible.

 - View the NCC brochure — a two page PDF document that includes a membership application.